SimonSnider/RedPanda/README.md

 This specifies which type of analysis the system will perform.
 Currently reg-correlational and mem-reg-correlational perform the same analysis without or with memory tracking.

 Valid Options
-* Any positive 32-bit integer
+* 0 - generate correlations between registers only (currently only supported for basic mips functionality)
+* 1 - generate correlations between registers and memory

-Usage Example: ``-analysis_model=``
+Usage Example: ``-analysis_model=1``

 #### Output Format (-output_model)
 This specifies the output format of the system.

-By default the system produces a square matrix mapping the correlation between input and output.
+Valid Options
+* 0 - matrix output (generates a matrix where ones in the matrix represent correlations between inputs in the row and outputs in the column)
+* 1 - threshold output (generates a human readable message of unexpected correlations based on a p-value threshold)

+Usage Example: ``-output_model=1``

 #### Verbose? (-v/--verbose)
 The specifies if you wish the system to output debug and progress messages.

+Usage Example: ``-v``

 #### Intermediate Output (-i/--intermediate)
-text
+Generates another json file of the full output of the randomly run instructions.

+Usage Example: ``-i``

 #### Output Threshold (-threshold)
-text
+The p-value threshold required for threshold output to recognize and output a correlation.

+Valid Options
+* Any decimal value between 0 and 1

+Usage Example: ``-threshold=0.55``

 #### Random Generation Seed (-seed)
-text
+A seed used by the random instruction generator.
+Used to ensure randomly generated instruction lists are consistent between runs.

+Valid Options
+* Any 32-bit integer

+Usage Example: ``-seed=1352389``

 <h2 id=exampleSection>Examples</h2>